47rooks/haxe-extern-examples/cpp/CPPExternNotes.md

 	public static function create():cpp.Pointer<ClassConstructionPtrOfPtrToType>;
 ```

 This seems pretty useless to me.
 It changes the C++ field access to use the `->` pointer access in place of the `.` field access.
 This is essentially invisible at the Haxe level.
-To demonstrate this is the C++ code from a test to access the `getInt()` method.
+To demonstrate, this is the C++ code from a test to access the `getInt()` method.
 ```
 HXLINE(  29)		int _hx_tmp = bt->get_value()->getInt();
 ```

-### Stack allocated, object reference, struct access
+### Constructor - Stack allocated, object reference, struct access
 ```
 @:unreflective
 @:structAccess